Colorado Shakespeare Festival: Financial difficulties and restructuring

-On June 19, 2011 the Daily Camera reported that the festival was restructuring after accumulating a $950,000 shortfall over the previous three seasons, citing university and festival officials who said the economic downturn, weather and concerns about West Nile virus had negatively affected revenue.
+On June 19, 2011 the Daily Camera reported that the festival was restructuring after accumulating a $950,000 shortfall over the previous three seasons of Sneed's leadership, citing university and festival officials who said the economic downturn, weather and concerns about West Nile virus had negatively affected revenue.
 The festival had sought to halt the mounting losses by cutting rehearsal time, staff and payroll, and reducing the number of outdoor performances, even while continuing to emphasize innovation.

-On July 5, 2012, the college announced that just-retired Dean Todd Gleeson had “relieved the Colorado Shakespeare Festival of its obligation to repay a shortfall of $984,889” in order to “remove a distraction” for Steven Leigh, who began his tenure as dean on July 1, 2012.
+On July 5, 2012, the college announced that just-retired Dean Todd Gleeson had "relieved the Colorado Shakespeare Festival of its obligation to repay a shortfall of $984,889" in order to "remove a distraction" for Steven Leigh, who began his tenure as dean on July 1, 2012.

-Under pressure from the university's Board of Regents, the college had initiated a restructuring in 2011, shifting some responsibilities from the director to new accounting and associate producing director positions and creating a new executive board to “share management responsibilities” with the director.
+Under pressure from the university's Board of Regents, the college had initiated a restructuring in 2011, shifting some responsibilities from the director to new accounting and associate producing director positions and creating a new executive board to "share management responsibilities" with the director.

 In addition, in November 2012, CSF's box-office, marketing and communications functions were integrated, along with those of the CU-Boulder Department of Theatre and Dance, into CU Presents, a program of the College of Music that provides those services for other ticketed events on campus, including the Artist Series, Takács Quartet and Holiday Festival.
 The change, directed by campus Provost Russ Moore, was intended to improve efficiency while increasing visibility and revenue.

 2013

 On Jan.
 14, 2013, Sneed announced that he was leaving CSF to take a position as executive director for the Arvada (Colorado) Center for Arts and Humanities.
 Associate Producing Artistic Director Timothy Orr was tapped as the interim director.

-The 2013 season — A Midsummer Night’s Dream, Macbeth, The Complete Works of William Shakespeare, Abridged, Richard II and Women of Will: The Overview — saw a 17-percent increase in ticket revenue, which allowed the festival to pay off loans for capital improvements to the Rippon theater and make a voluntary contribution to the college in an effort to repay debt underwriting.
+The 2013 season—A Midsummer Night's Dream, Macbeth, The Complete Works of William Shakespeare, Abridged, Richard II and Women of Will: The Overview—saw a 17-percent increase in ticket revenue, which allowed the festival to pay off loans for capital improvements to the Rippon theater and make a voluntary contribution to the college in an effort to repay debt underwriting.

 The festival was bucking a trend, which had seen the collapse of two prominent Shakespeare programs, Santa Cruz (which has announced it will be resurrected in 2015 and the North Carolina Shakespeare Festival, over the previous year.

 The season also drew critical praise, particularly for Geoffrey Kent's unconventional production of Midsummer.
-“The performers provide moments of comedy, insight or pure delight,” wrote Denver's Westword.
-Former Denver Post theater critic John Moore, now associate director of content strategy for the Denver Center for the Performing Arts, declared, “In the summer of 2013, the Colorado Shakespeare Festival is a mover and a shaker.”
+"The performers provide moments of comedy, insight or pure delight," wrote Denver's Westword.
+Former Denver Post theater critic John Moore, now associate director of content strategy for the Denver Center for the Performing Arts, declared, "In the summer of 2013, the Colorado Shakespeare Festival is a mover and a shaker."